Hugh1996/caesars-challenge-pp2/README.md

   - The main background image was taken from [Wallpaper Cave](https://wallpapercave.com/).

   - The cursor image used on hover effects was taken from [Cursors-4U](https://www.cursors-4u.com).

+  - The question mark icon was taken from [Font Awesome](https://fontawesome.com/).